 The method does not list interferences by chelates, but it would be worth a spiked sample to find out for sure.
 Not too many plating shops in these parts have much chelates in the process anymore.

 A. There are several methods to minimize surfactant levels in waste water and much depends on surfactant levels, ionic types, builders, time restraints, acceptable levels, and how much you are willing to spend.

 Anionic surfactants are often amenable to treatment with alum and regulation of pH followed by polymer flocculent.
 I like the bentonite clay powder blends that can treat a wide variety of cleaning wastewaters.
 They are quick, simple, and some can break emulsions stabilized by nonionic surfactants as well as remove the low parts per million.
 If needed you can polish with granular organophilic clay and/or activated charcoal filtration.

 Of course, it saves time if you know the surfactant level that you are up against and can test those levels as your wastewater varies from day to day or hour to hour.

 - Theodore, Alabama

-Organo clay can be used to remove surfactants from water source.
-Other methods is to use polyelectrolyte flocculants.
+A. Organo clay can be used to remove surfactants from water source.
+Other method is to use polyelectrolyte flocculants.
 Cationic quarternaries are efficient but less cost effective.Premachandran

 microwave & cable assemblies